Réunion: Defence

 About 800 National Gendarmerie, including one mobile squadron and one high mountain platoon, are also stationed in Réunion.
-The Maritime Gendarmerie operates the patrol boat Verdon in the territory (though she was reported forward-deployed in Mayotte as of 2022).

 Geography

 The island is 63 km long; 45 km wide; and covers 2512 km2.
 It is above a hotspot in the Earth's crust.
-The Piton de la Fournaise, a shield volcano on the eastern end of Réunion Island, rises more than 2631 m above sea level and is sometimes called a sister to Hawaiian volcanoes because of the similarity of climate and volcanic nature.
-It has erupted more than 100 times since 1640, and is under constant monitoring, most recently erupting on 19 September 2022.
+The Piton de la Fournaise, a shield volcano on the eastern end of Réunion, rises more than 2631 m above sea level and is sometimes called a sister to Hawaiian volcanoes because of the similarity of climate and volcanic nature.
+It has erupted more than 100 times since 1640, and is under constant monitoring, most recently erupting on 2 July 2023.
 During another eruption in April 2007, the lava flow was estimated at 3000000 m3 per day.
 The hotspot that fuels Piton de la Fournaise also created the islands of Mauritius and Rodrigues.

 The Piton des Neiges volcano, the highest point on the island at 3070 m above sea level, is northwest of the Piton de la Fournaise.
-Collapsed calderas and canyons are south west of the mountain.
+Collapsed calderas and canyons are southwest of the mountain.
 While the Piton de la Fournaise is one of Earth's most active volcanoes, the Piton des Neiges is dormant.
 Its name is French for "peak of snows", but snowfall on the summit of the mountain is rare.
 The slopes of both volcanoes are heavily forested.
 Cultivated land and cities like the capital city of Saint-Denis are concentrated on the surrounding coastal lowlands.
 Offshore, part of the west coast is characterised by a coral reef system.
 Réunion also has three calderas: the Cirque de Salazie, the Cirque de Cilaos and the Cirque de Mafate.
 The last is accessible only on foot or by helicopter.